 - 7. There are two jack attachment points on each side of the vehicle.
-Position the jack correctly in the attachment (see the illustration) and crank while simultaneously guiding the base of the jack to the ground.
-The base of the jack must be flat on a level, firm, non-slippery surface.
+Position the jack under the attachment point to be used on a level, firm, non-slippery surface and crank it up until it is correctly aligned and seated in the attachment point.
 Before raising the vehicle, check that the jack is still correctly positioned in the attachment. - 8.
 Raise the vehicle until the wheel to be changed is lifted off the ground. - 9.
 Unscrew the wheel nuts completely and remove the wheel.